Information Centre at Trentham station site.

 There is interest in extending the trail in both directions, possibly going from Daylesford to Woodend (44km).
 Trentham to Lyonville section of the proposed Daylesford-Macedon Ranges Rail Trail has now been developed.
 A feasibility study is being conducted with a view to developing more of the trail.

 The Daylesford Spa Country Railway runs tourist trains from Daylesford to Bullarto.
 They will carry bikes.

 Trentham - The trail starts at the Tourist Information Centre in the old Trentham railway station, Victoria St.

-Lyonville - The trail starts near Main St., Lyonville (south of the Radio Springs Hotel and north of Railway Avenue, accessed down an embankment)
+Lyonville - The trail starts at the southern end of Main St., Lyonville (south of the Radio Springs Hotel).
+It is signposted and accessed down an embankment.